microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/Update-MgUserOutlookTaskGroupTaskFolderTask.md

 # Update-MgUserOutlookTaskGroupTaskFolderTask

 ## SYNOPSIS
-Update the navigation property tasks in users
+The tasks in this task folder.
+Read-only.
+Nullable.

 ## SYNTAX